Champagne & Oysters + Solvang, Los Olivos, Los Alamos, Los Angeles Get Away

 Anywho, last Friday, we commenced a little long weekend getaway with a dozen and a half oysters, a bottle of Piper Hiedsieck, a wedge of Tomme de Savoie, Marcona almonds, a beet salad, and grilled flatbread topped with grapes and a wee too much cheese.
 It was a fun little spread.

 The following morning we headed north to Solvang stopping first in Los Angeles for dinner at Ganda, a Thai restaurant reviewed in the March issue of Saveur by James Oseland, the magazine’s editor-in-chief.
 Apparently Oseland, on a recent visit to LA, went to Ganda five days in a row for the pla duk pad ped, or crispy catfish — catfish dry-braised in galangal, Kaffir lime leaves, and an abundance of spices.
 He declared the dish his favorite thing to eat in LA.
-Strong endorsement, si or no?
-Well, while I can’t see myself going to Ganda five days in a row for pla duk pad ped, the dish was delicious, and Ganda didn’t disappoint.
+Well, what can I say?
+While I can’t see going to Ganda five nights in a row, the pla duk pad ped was delicious, as were so many of the other dishes we ordered.
 I could eat that food all night long.

 Now, where I can see myself going five nights in a row is a little place called Full of Life Flatbread in Los Alamos, CA. Full of Life Flatbread is not dissimilar to my favorite restaurants, Bar, in New Haven, CT, and Pizzeria Mozza, in Los Angeles.
 What can I say?
 Ben and I basically fell in love over a thin-crust white clam pizza, and when a restautant offers this very pie, never are we happier.
 But FLF offered more than just a delectable white clam, bacon and leek flatbread.
 Our appetizer — a grilled asparagus and chanterelle salad tossed with prosciutto, wilted frisée and Parmigiano — couldn’t have been more delicious; neither could the wine, a local Grenache, nor our sausage, onion and cheese flatbread.
 Yum yum yum.